emugel/unit/README.md

 ## TestCase of TestCases

 Imagine a `libxyz` that comes with its own `TestCase` files (`TestA`, `TestB`, `TestC`).
-It is possible to create a `TestLibxyz` that will have all 3 above cases and all their tests, in a similar way to TestSuite in other frameworks.
-This allows for example a user of `libxyz` to simply add the `TestLibxyz` in its package and therefore duplicate the tests of `libxyz` there if that's what wanted (usually this is not the case).
+It is trivial to create a `TestLibxyz` that will have all 3 above cases and all their tests.

 To do this, you would simply override `subCases()`: